Gianluca Grimalda

-Gianluca Grimalda is an Italian social scientist.
+Gianluca Grimalda (born 30 December 1971) is an Italian social scientist.
 Concerned about the effects of climate change and social cohesion, he came to public attention when he refused to travel by plane on business because of the climate impact of air travel.
 This refusal was followed by dismissal by his employer, the Kiel Institute for the World Economy (IfW Kiel).

-Biography

-Studies and works
+Early life and career

-Grimalda obtained a degree in economics from Bocconi University and doctorates from the University of Pavia and the University of Southampton in 2003.
+Born in Milan on 30 December 1971, Grimalda obtained a degree in economics from Bocconi University and doctorates from the University of Pavia and the University of Southampton in 2003.
 He worked as a researcher at the Kiel Institute for the World Economy until his dismissal in October 2023.
 From January to June 2024, Grimalda was a visiting professor at the University of Passau.
 Grimalda's research focuses on social cohesion and how societies adapt to macro-factors of change such as global warming and globalization.
 His field research took him to Bougainville, Papua New Guinea, where he studied people's willingness to help each other in degraded conditions caused by climate change.